Cinema of Wales: Film production and development

 Despite an improvement in film production in Wales, finance is still an issue, with very few films being created without external funding.
 House of America took its funding from six different sources while multinationals funded both Twin Town (PolyGram) and The Englishman Who Went Up a Hill But Came Down a Mountain (Miramax).

 Ffilm Cymru Wales is the development agency for Welsh film.
 It provides funding and training to emerging and established Welsh filmmakers, as well as hosting events that showcase Welsh films.

 BAFTA Cymru, established in 1987, is the Welsh branch of the British Academy of Film and Television Arts.
 Bafta Cymru has held an annual awards ceremony since 1991 to recognise achievements in Welsh cinema.

 Animation

 Prior to the formation of S4C in 1982, there was very little work produced in the field of animation in Wales.
 The one notable exception being Sid Griffiths' Jerry the Tyke (1925-1927), a mischievous dog who was used for Pathé cinema news magazines.
 Production increased after 1982, with S4C producing the popular children's animation SuperTed made by Siriol Productions.
 Siriol eventually branched into making feature length animations, including an adaptation of Dylan Thomas' Under Milk Wood (1992) and a joint venture with Hungarian company PannóniaFilm, The Princess and the Goblin (1992).

 The opportunities afforded by S4C's animation unit encouraged an influx of talented British artists into Wales.
-The best known of this group of animators was Joanna Quinn, who gained an Oscar nomination in 1998 for Famous Fred, and produced one of the segments of The Canterbury Tales, which was Oscar nominated the year after.
+The best known of this group of animators was Joanna Quinn, who gained an Oscar nomination in 1998 for Famous Fred and another in 2021 for Affairs of the Art.
+Quinn also produced one of the segments of The Canterbury Tales, which was Oscar nominated in 1999.